cfHxqA/Mission-Chief.Bot/README.md

 # Mission-Chief.Bot

 It is the only and best bot for the game  „**Mission Chief**“.

-Missions can be independently started, stopped and post-alarmed!
-In addition, patients can also be transported to hospitals or prison cells.
-It can be regulated the distance for (*Alliance-, Planned-, Event-*)Mission.
+**Why?** The missions are alerted immediately and after alarmed.
+Speech requests are processed, regardless of whether patient or prisoner.
+The distance of the vehicles to the mission can be determined.

 **The following servers are supported:**
 - [https://www.centro-de-mando.es/](https://www.centro-de-mando.es/)